MariloyH/SURFS_UP/README.md

   1. The average temperature in this months are between 71 and 74 °F, that is the year´s average.
   2. The maximum temperature is very similar in the  two months, 83 and 85 °F.
   3. The minimun temperature in December is 56 °F, maybe to cold for an ice cream!
+   ,
  # Summary
-From the data collected, we can conclude that both June and December are excellent months to visit O'ahu, taking advantage of the holidays.
-Although December reaches temperatures of up to 56° F, perhaps too cold to eat ice cream, I propose two additional queries that could give us more information about how convenient the business is in these months: a table that shows us the statistics of rainfall, and another that shows us the average number of rainy days in June and December.
+From the data collected, we can observe that both June and December are excellent months to visit O'ahu, taking advantage of the holidays!
+It should be considered that in December, temperatures decreases to 56° F, perhaps too cold to eat ice cream! but maybe the weather its suitable for surfing.
+I propose two additional queries that could give us more information about how convenient are these months: one that shows us the statistics of rainfall, and another that shows us the average number of rainy days in June and December.